lowrank/lowrank.github.io/publications/index.md

 - *Instability of the inverse problem for the stationary radiative transport equation* (with H. Zhao), submitted, 2018

 - *An inverse transport problem in the fluorescence ultrasound modulated optical tomography* (with W. Li and Y. Yang), in preparation, 2018

+- *Imaging point sources in heterogeneous (with K. Ren), Submitted, 2018.